Hberto/my-transport-robot/README.md

 # my-transport-robot
-Creating and Developing an own robot for assignements like bringing dishes to the kitchen.
+Creating and Developing an own robot for assignements like moving and navigate around the flat.
 Only for educational purposes.